liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 localization under the validation source/wavelet because observed-pressure residual loss amplifies a `6.52e-09` receiver-output difference into the failed raw-gradient parity.

+Receiver-difference localization found no remaining receiver-output difference after matching the production wrapper contract.
+The previous `6.52e-09` difference came from the experimental benchmark path skipping `model.forward()`.
+After adding the refresh, receiver outputs and loss matched exactly, but raw `vp.grad` still differed by `3.63e-4`.
+The active issue is now custom-backward parity under the observed-pressure loss upstream gradient, not receiver-output location.
 ```